Haredim and Zionism: The Empty Wagon: Zionism’s Journey from Identity Crisis to Identity Theft

 Published in 2018 by Rabbi Yaakov Shapiro.
 The book details the incongruence of Judaism and Zionism, particularly the ideology of Zionism rather than just the practical establishment of a state in Jewish law.
-It received approbations from Rabbi Moshe Sternbuch, head of the Edah HaChareidis in Jerusalem, and Rabbi Elya Ber Wachtfogel, rosh yeshiva of Yeshiva Gedolah Zichron Moshe in South Fallsburg, NY and a prominent Haredi leader in America.
+It received approbations from Rabbi Yitzchok Tuvia Weiss and Rabbi Moshe Sternbuch; the leaders of the Edah HaChareidis in Jerusalem, and Rabbi Elya Ber Wachtfogel; rosh yeshiva of Yeshiva Gedolah Zichron Moshe in South Fallsburg, NY and a prominent Haredi leader in America.

 Involvement with the State of Israel

 Tel Aviv, symbol of secularism, crossed out on this traffic sign in Jerusalem.

 Among Haredi anti-Zionist movements, opinions differ on what attitude to take now that a state exists.
 Some movements remained actively anti-Zionist, while others lowered their voice; some refuse to vote, while others do vote; some accept money from the government, while others do not.

-Many Hasidic Rebbes with followers in the land of Israel, including the Gerrer Rebbe, the Belzer Rebbe, the late Lubavitcher Rebbe, and others, have encouraged their followers to vote in Israeli elections.
+Many Hasidic Rebbes with followers in the land of Israel, including the Gerrer Rebbe, the Belzer Rebbe, the Lubavitcher Rebbe, and others, have encouraged their followers to vote in Israeli elections.
 Lubavitcher Hasidim are encouraged to join the Israeli Defense Forces, in order to ensure the state's security (inasmuch as the State's security is inextricably entwined with the safety of the Jewish people who live within its borders).
 Most other Haredi groups refuse to serve in the IDF under any circumstances including participating in National Service (Sherut L’umi).

 Meanwhile, the Edah HaChareidis Rabbinical Council of Jerusalem and its associated communities, including Satmar, Dushinsky, Toldos Aharon, and Toldos Avrohom Yitzchok, do not vote, and do not accept government money.
 Around election days, posters by the Edah HaChareidis are posted throughout Haredi neighborhoods of Jerusalem, proclaiming that it is forbidden to vote in the elections, and that doing so is a grave sin.
 The Edah HaChareidis and its affiliated movements have permitted co-operating with the Israeli police under extenuating circumstances.